Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 .. figure:: ../images/screenshots/sc_artifactsubmission_new.png
    :align: center
    :alt: A sample artifact submission screen (the artifact is of type "bug" here)
+   :name: new screenshot machin

    A sample artifact submission screen (the artifact is of type "bug" here)

-? shows a sample submission screen from one of the |SYSPRODUCTNAME|
+`new screenshot machin`_ shows a sample submission screen from one of the |SYSPRODUCTNAME|
 hosted projects.
 Because of the SYS\_PRODUCT\_NAME Tracker high level of customizability no two submission screens look alike.
 Depending on the project more or less fields may appear on the tracker submission form